pull-vert/aio/README.md

 # AIO
 AIO is a reactive j.u.c.Flow event-driven IO library, supporting TCP-HTTP/2-UDP protocols.

-## Building AIO
+## Compile AIO
 Clone AIO from [GitHub](https://github.com/pull-vert/aio).

-AIO require **JDK 9** or later, it relies on j.u.c.Flow API and TLSv1.2.
+AIO require **JDK 9** or later, as it relies on j.u.c.Flow API and TLSv1.2.
 It is modularized with Jigsaw.

 ## TODO
 * HTTP-2 module